ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins.rst

 .. [#f1] On restart, plugins with that footnote overwrite their output of previous runs.
          Manually *save* the created files of these plugins before restarting in the same directory.
-.. [#f2] Either *ADIOS* or *HDF5* is required for simulation restarts.
+.. [#f2] openPMD is required for simulation restarts.
-         If both are available, writing checkpoints with ADIOS is automatically preferred by the simulation.
 .. [#f3] Requires *HDF5* for output.
 .. [#f4] Can remember particles that left the box at a certain time step.
 .. [#f5] Deprecated